 Due to the results of the OPTIPLEX NEXUS 3015 FIBER, “our business opportunities have grown leaps and bounds,” said Jan Polka.
 He explains, “We have been up and running with the new fiber laser since March and we have received lots of new work.
 Because of the OPTIPLEX NEXUS FIBER, our future is so much brighter”.

-Article seen in August 2016 issue of MetalForming Magazine.
+Article published in the August issue of MetalForming Magazine.